camaraproject/EdgeCloud/documentation/API_Documentation/User Stories/Edge.Application.Management.User.Story.md

-Edge Cloud Lifecycle Management User Story
+Edge Application Management User Story
 _This document is based on the [CAMARA Commonalities template for User Stories](https://github.com/camaraproject/Commonalities/blob/main/documentation/Userstory-template.md)_
 _Roles are referenced from the ITU-T Cloud Refence Architecture._